Loopring/protocols/packages/loopring_v3/DESIGN.md

 The exchange owner can put the exchange temporarily in a suspended state.
 This can, for example, be used to update the back-end of the exchange.

 When the exchange is suspended users cannot do any on-chain requests anymore.
 Additionaly, the operator is not allowed to commit any ring settlement blocks to prevent the exchange owner from abusing this system.
-The operator still needs to process any open on-chain requests and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.
+The operator still needs to process all on-chain requests that are still open and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.

 The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.